irislib/faq/README.md

 Browser applications are not signed by the developer unlike native apps and browser extensions.
 Someone could hack the server or DNS and serve malicious code that steals your private key.
 XSS is also a risk, although not common in applications that use a framework like react.

 ### Privacy on uploaded images
-Image loading is done via proxy to resize and avoid IP leaking unless it's from a whitelisted (e.g. imgur.com and nostr.build)
+Image loading is done via proxy to resize and avoid IP leaking unless it's from a whitelisted (e.g. imgur.com and nostr.build) service.

 ### Private message privacy (DMs)
-Only the message content is encrypted: sender, recipient and timestamp are visible to everyone.
+Only the message content is encrypted: the sender, recipient and timestamp are visible to everyone.

 ### Privacy on relays
 Your internet protocol (IP) address is exposed to the relays you connect to.
 If you want to improve your privacy, consider utilizing a service that masks your IP address (e.g. a VPN) from trackers online.
 You can also connect to Iris messenger on [Tor Browser]([url](https://www.torproject.org/)), which will mask your IP address.